txalkan/docs.syron/components/ssi-vault.md

 ## Oracles

-For an SSI Vault to function properly a reliable source of truth is essential.
-Syron will obtain these information from multiple off-chain data points.

-Information can also originate from on-chain data, such as decentralized exchanges and DeFi applications.
-In this scenario, layer-2 vaults could read the required data at the time of the transaction in an atomic manner.
+To ensure the stability of the stablecoin, Syron relies on accurate data sourced from multiple off-chain data points managed by the ICP's [Exchange Rate Canister](https://wiki.internetcomputer.org/wiki/Exchange_rate_canister).
+Additionally, on-chain data from decentralized exchanges and DeFi applications can contribute to price discovery.
+Layer-2 vaults could efficiently access this on-chain data at the time of the transaction, guaranteeing that the information used for stablecoin operations is up-to-date and reliable.